da-nial/AI-Search-Algorithms/README.md

 7
 ```

-The first line contains the minimal sequence of movements.
-The next lines contain the cost of the solution, and the
+The first line contains a minimal sequence of movements.
+The following lines contain the cost of the solution and the
 depth of it.

 ## Implementation Details